Azure/azure-sdk-assets/SECURITY.md

   * Full paths of source file(s) related to the manifestation of the issue
   * The location of the affected source code (tag/branch/commit or direct URL)
   * Any special configuration required to reproduce the issue
-  * Step-by-step instructions to reproduce the issue
+  * Step-by-step instruction to reproduce the issue
   * Proof-of-concept or exploit code (if possible)
   * Impact of the issue, including how an attacker might exploit the issue